The species name, “hermit crab,” is often used in generic terms. This isn’t ideal as over a thousand types of hermit crabs exist.

 Marine hermit crabs live in water-filled aquariums, often alongside tropical fish.
 Dwarf breeds are popular due to their diminutive size.

 Terrestrial hermit crabs can’t breathe underwater indefinitely and live in a dry aquarium.
 Land hermit crabs are more common as pets, especially Caribbean hermit crabs.

-Hermit crabs are not always easy, low-maintenance pets.
-While caring for hermit crabs is fun and rewarding, it can take a bit of work.
-Give yourself the best chance of success by choosing the right type of pet hermit crab.
+Hermit crabs aren’t always easy, low-maintenance pets.
+While caring for hermit crabs is fun and rewarding, it can take work.
+Give yourself the best chance of success with the right pet hermit crab.

 How Many Different Kinds of Hermit Crabs are There?

 Nobody knows exactly how many different species of hermit crabs there are in the world.
 Some sources say 800, others closer to 1,100.
 New species of hermit crab are regularly discovered all the time.

 We know there are 7 families of hermit crabs; 6 live underwater, and the other lives above ground.
 All terrestrial hermit crabs belong to the Coenobitidae genus.
 Marine hermit crabs fall under these genera: